|

 My heart was troubled as I had wanted to visit my dear

-friends in Liberia
+friends in Lib

 prior to the South Africa trip.
 It doesn't seem as though my hope to